vogelino/charlottestuby.com/content/work/2026-08-25-residency-at-ravi.md

 description: >-
-  During my residency at RAVI in Liège, I continued my research into textiles through compositions that are both figurative and abstract, playing with layers, patterns, fragments, and colour.
+  During my residency at RAVI in Liège, I continued my research into textiles through compositions that are both figurative and abstract, playing with layers, patterns, fragments, and colours.

   The works presented here are part of an ongoing process, a series of attempts, adjustments, and shifts.
 Slowness, repetition, manipulation, and the act of making all play an important role in these explorations.
 Each piece carries visible traces of this process.